axllent/silverstripe-trailing-slash/README.md

 # Silverstripe Trailing Slash

 Ensure that a single trailing slash is always added to the URL.

-URLs accessed via Ajax, contain $_GET vars, or that contain an extension are ignored.
+Only GET and HEAD requests are redirected, excluding URLS that contain a file extension or query parameter.
+Detected ajax requests are also ignored.

 ## Examples